cafalchio/shared_bikes_prediction/README.md

 ---------
 1. Data exploration and explotatory analysis
 2. Showing that temperature affects bike renting daily and working day the hourly data
-3. Two models that predicted the amount of bikes daily and hourly
+3. Two models that predicted the amount of bikes daily and hourly with great precision